What to Do When Your Clothes Don’t Fit After Weight Gain

 A mindful approach to dressing and shopping can transform your experience.
 Instead of focusing on the size or how you look in the mirror, try the “feel test.”
 Put on a clothing item and draw attention to how you feel.
 What do you feel, and where in the body?
 What do you like or dislike?
 The feel, texture, neckline, fit, style, color, fabric?
 What do you notice?
 Can you take time to notice what feels right without judgment?

-Embracing Nuance and Self-Discovery
+Embrace Nuance and Self-Discovery

 Like all relationships, your relationship with clothing is personal and unique.
 It might involve quirks, caveats, vulnerabilities, and a quest to “fit in.”
 Embrace the nuance, and let it guide your choices.
 As you clean out your closet, remember that this process can be a powerful tool for self-discovery and growth.

+Did you know that spring cleaning your closet could offer such profound insights?
 By taking the time to consider the points of reflection above, you may turn “closet grief” into a chance to embrace your evolving style.
 Ultimately, your closet is yours to shape and define.
-And in that case, perhaps take a moment to ponder Lucy's character—confident, strong, and positive.
-She is self-assured and grounded in her iconic outfit, which consists of a light blue dress paired with black and white Oxfords...and, of course, her football!

 If this blog resonated with you, consider reaching out for support on your journey to food and body image healing.
 At CV Wellbeing, our team of HAES (Health at Every Size) non-diet dietitians is here to help you embrace your body, improve your relationship with food, and cultivate a healthier, happier you.
 Schedule a consultation today and start your path to wellness and self-acceptance.